-Hill, the Belleville News-Democrat's Player of the Year last season, averaged 23.8 points per game for the Lancers (19-10) as a junior.
-He set school records for most points (666) and free-throws attempted (270) in a season, making 231.
-Hill connected on 47 of 108 3-pointers.
+Hill was the Belleville News-Democrat's Class 3A-4A Player of the Year last season when he averaged 23.8 points per game.
+He set single-season school records for points (666) and free throws attempted (270).

 During one eight-game stretch, Hill averaged 29.8 points, including a career-high 43-point outburst against Granite City on Feb.
 24.

 Malcolm Hill noticed his arm had become swollen soon after he returned in mid-June from the National Basketball Players Association Top 100 Camp at the University of Virginia.
 He said nothing happened to the arm while he was at the camp.

 Hill Sr. said it was "real scary" when his son was hospitalized.